maestrodev/maestro-puppet-example/README.md

 * username
 * password
 * node type [`master`, `master_with_agent`, or any of the other puppet nodes defined under `manifests/nodes/default`]
+* version of the maestro-puppet-example RPM to install.
+If set to 0 the rpm won't be installed, useful for Vagrant environments

 ### Setting up a Maestro server without any of the other servers (Maestro Agent, Jenkins, Archiva, etc)